dc138/Pixel-old/README.md

 <img src=https://img.shields.io/badge/License-MIT-brightgreen> <img src=https://img.shields.io/badge/Version-1.2-blue>

-**I have started on version 2.0.0, which will be made public in soon.
+**I have started working on version 2.0.0, which will be made public in soon.
 When it does, this project will become deprecated**

 # The pixel Library